-(For Existing Alliances Funded 10 or More Consecutive Years Only)
+(For Well-Established Alliances Funded 10 Consecutive Years or More)

-Proposers should refer to the section above on alliance expectations.
-The STEM Pathways and Research Alliances address the continuing production of highly competitive STEM students at the undergraduate level leading to increases in STEM baccalaureate degrees from underrepresented minority populations and entry into graduate school and address the national need for production and dissemination of new scholarly research on broadening participation of racial/ethnic minorities in STEM disciplines and the nation's STEM workforce.
-The primary purpose of the research component is to disseminate to the nation new learning from educational research activities and the impact of highly successful STEM educational interventions that contribute to the national impact of increasing diversity in the STEM enterprise.
+Proposers should also refer to the section on general alliance requirements.
+The STEM Pathways and Research Alliance (SPRA) projects are three-pronged in approach.
+Proposals are required to address: (1) the continuing production of highly competitive STEM students at the undergraduate level leading to increases in STEM baccalaureate degrees from underrepresented minority populations and entry into graduate school, (2) the national need for production and dissemination of new scholarly research on broadening participation of racial/ethnic minorities in STEM disciplines and the nation's STEM workforce AND, (3) holistically assess the state of institutionalization and sustainability progress for the alliance.

-Proposers for these projects are required to include an innovative knowledge-generating research/evaluation component that rigorously investigates effective practices or innovations in STEM education.
+Broadening Participation Research Component: Proposers for these projects are required to include an innovative knowledge-generating research component that rigorously investigates effective practices or innovations in STEM education.
 The research may be related to the proposed alliance strategies for recruiting, retaining, and graduating minority students historically underrepresented in STEM or can be research on any topic of broadening participation, including institutional transformation, regional approaches, science of broadening participation, and persistence in STEM.
 Results and recommendations from these activities must be disseminated broadly; therefore, creativity in developing and implementing the dissemination plan is expected.
+The primary purpose of the research component is to produce new knowledge and to disseminate new learning to the nation.